Coachella Valley: 1910s

+In 1912, the valley gets its first bank the "First National Bank" in the city of Coachella.

+In May 1912, a violent melee broke out at the Cahuilla Reservation during which Federal Superintendent of the Mission Indian Agency William H. Stanley was fatally wounded.
+He died shortly after.
+The Cahuilla Tribesmen involved in the murder were sent to a federal penitentiary.

+In 1914, electrical lines arrive from San Bernardino.

+1920s

+Hollywood actors began vacationing in Palm Springs resorts from the time of the 1920s, and the area became synonymous with resort culture from that time reaching its heyday with mid-twentieth century celebrities including Frank Sinatra, Bob Hope, Dinah Shore, Marilyn Monroe, Gene Autry, amongst many others.

 The coming in 1926 of U.S. Route 99 northward through Coachella and Indio and westward toward Los Angeles, more or less along the present route of Interstate 10, helped further open agriculture, commerce and tourism to the rest of the country.
 So too did the coming of State Highway 111 in the early 1930s, which cut a diagonal swath through the valley and connected all of its major settlements.
 Dr. June McCarroll, then a nurse with the Southern Pacific whose office fronted U.S. 99 in Indio, is credited with being the first person to delineate a divided highway by painting a stripe down the middle of the roadbed in response to frequent head-on collisions.
 The standard was refined and adopted worldwide.
 Doctor McCarroll is memorialized by a stretch of I-10 through Indio named in her honor.

-The Coachella Valley became popular among celebrities including Frank Sinatra and Dakota Fanning who came to enjoy vacations and winter homes in the desert resort community.
-It became a real estate destination in the 1980s and 1990s and has also become a tourist destination.
+1930s

+The first city incorporated was Indio in 1930.